Gibberlings3/NPCTweak/README.md

 ## Notes

-This mod tweaks original BG2 NPCs Anomen, Cernd, and Nalia, and as such can be run on BG2, BGT, and BG2EE installs.
+This mod tweaks original BG2 NPCs Anomen, Cernd, and Nalia, and as such can be run on BG2, BGT, BG2EE, and EET installs.
 It will have no effect on Tutu or EasyTutu games/NPCs, or on mod-added NPCs.

 ## Overview